 To date, an ongoing Capital Campaign has raised $6 million of the $7.6 million needed to complete the restoration and transformation of this beautiful old Gothic style building into a state-of-the-art 428 seat performing arts center, a museum, and a multi-purpose function hall.
 Both levels are used for concerts, dances, workshops, weddings, speakers, banquets, educational programs, and much more.
 It has become one of Lewiston-Auburn’s greatest community assets.

 As beautiful as our building is, the need for upkeep and maintenance is never-ending.
-Another $1.3 million in masonry work is needed, and the stained glass windows are bowing and are cracked in places and require approximately $350,000 to repair and secure, a sprinkler system that will cost nearly $200,000 is needed for fire suppression in the upstairs Performance Hall — and that’s just what is needed.
+Another $1.3 million in masonry work is needed on our exterior, and the stained glass windows are bowing and cracked in places requiring approximately $350,000 to repair and secure, a sprinkler system that will cost nearly $200,000 is needed for fire suppression in the upstairs Performance Hall — and that’s just what is needed.
 High on our “wish list” is air-conditioning in the upstairs Performance Hall, which becomes too warm in July and August to comfortably host performances and large audiences.

 Heritage Hall is a beautiful lower, multi-use banquet venue.